What is arbitration?

 Forced arbitration severely limits consumer options for resolving a dispute.
 Before any problem arises, you lock yourself into only one option — forced arbitration — for resolving all future disputes or problems.
 The contract typically also names the arbitration company that must be used — the one preferred by the company.

 Forced arbitration clauses generally bind the consumer — not the company.
 The way many forced arbitration clauses are written, the seller retains its rights to take any complaint to court while the consumer can only initiate arbitration.

 Arbitration is a private system without a judge, jury or a right to an appeal.
 Arbitrators aren’t required to take the law and legal precedent into account in making their decisions.
 There is no appeal or public review of decisions to ensure the arbitrator got it right.

 Workers cannot sue for discrimination, harassment, abuse, retaliation or wrongful termination.
 In forced arbitration, the laws that protect us from discrimination based on age, sex, religion, race, disability, and unequal pay for equal work, such as the Civil Rights Act and the Equal Pay Act, become meaningless and unenforceable in court.
 Workers lose important protections for blowing the whistle on waste or fraud or for fighting retaliation for taking the family medical leave.

 Consumers cannot sue for negligence, defective products or scams.
 Just by buying a product or service, consumers can loose their right to hold a company accountable.
 Even if a retirement account disappears, a home is dangerous and defective, or a loved one suffers harm in a nursing home, a forced arbitration clause means there is no right to take the company responsible to court.

 Try to find an alternative.
 If possible, try to negotiate this term of the contract.
-But ultimately, in order to insure you can buy products and services and be employed without giving up your legal rights, legislation must be passed to ban forced arbitration.
+But ultimately, in order to insure that you can buy products and services and be employed without giving up your legal rights, Congress must pass legislation to ban forced arbitration.